asunanto/TGX/README.md

     22. Discuss methods you will use to protect information and data.
     23. Research what your legal obligations are in relation to handling user data.

-    Mitch and Bo sitting in a tree, K I S S I N G.
+    Thanh in a tree by himself.